 That said, in some instances (especially if one person is much better at rowing and the running), it may be better to just let that person row the whole thing without swapping out at all.

-It’s also worth appreciating that the data I’ve looked at shows there isn’t generally a huge variability in rowing times between pairings, so there isn’t lots of time to be saved here by changing more often than once.
+It’s also worth appreciating that the data I’ve looked at shows there isn’t generally a huge variability in rowing times between pairings, so there isn’t lots of time to be saved here by changing more often than once or twice.
 It will almost certainly not be worthwhile considering the time it takes, unless your changeovers are very slick.

 For more information on improving your rowing technique then check out this article.